 Civil Engineering Degrees with a Concentration in Transportation Engineering

-Transportation Engineering is a research area within the Civil Engineering Program at the UMass Amherst College of Engineering.
-This research area exists at the cutting edge of transportation technology, with multi-modal research and instruction covering wide-ranging issues, such as transportation safety, intelligent transportation systems, human factors, freight movement, travel demand management, and traveler information centers.
+Transportation Engineering is a program area within the Civil Engineering Program at the UMass Amherst College of Engineering.
+This program area exists at the cutting edge of transportation technology, with multi-modal research and instruction covering wide-ranging issues, such as transportation safety, intelligent transportation systems, human factors, freight movement, travel demand management, and traveler information centers.

 The on-campus Transportation Center works with state, federal, and industrial agencies to promote research and education, and currently consists of the following major research programs: the UMTC/Massachusetts Department of Transportation; Cooperative Transportation Research Program; the Regional Traveler Information Center; the Baystate Roads Program; the Massachusetts Technical Assistance Program; the UMass Traffic Research Safety Program; and the USDOT University Transportation Center Initiative.